Ravinia Festival 2024 lineup released; performers include The Roots, Ben Platt and more

 In 2022, Ravinia launched its annual Breaking Barriers Festival to spotlight and celebrate women in classical music.
 This summer, Breaking Barriers will focus on women leaders in music and space.
 This event will take place from July 26 to July 27 and feature a Pavilion concert, panel discussions, a composer workshop and more.

 Tickets become available on April 24.
-Ravinia donor resales start as early as March 19.
+Ravinia donor presales start as early as March 19.

 For the full lineup, click here.